dxunit-sam/wheres-my-tabby/README.md

 ## CONCLUSIONS
 The model delivers strong accuracy (96%+) for identifying Mackenzie, validating AI for individual pet recognition.
 Proportions-preserving preprocessing reduced distortions, boosting performance.
+With the high percentage after optimisation, it is possible to use AI to identify individual tabby cat from other cats by it's features.

 While effective as a proof-of-concept, larger datasets and real-world testing are needed to mitigate overfitting and enhance generalization for lost pet applications.
+Such as training with other breeds and potentially other pets.

 ## FUTURE CONSIDERATIONS BEFORE PRACTICAL USE